Homepage of the site 'What to do with your life?'

 Why is politics important?

-1. We can be tempted to find our balance by working on ourselves, by remaining on the margins of society.
-However, it is a precarious situation.
-The dominant group can make a decision at any time that ruins the viability of such a marginal life project.
+1. One might be tempted to find one’s balance through self-work, staying on the margins of society.
+However, this is a precarious situation.
+The dominant group can at any time make a decision that undermines the viability of such a marginal life project.

-2. A satisfactory social organization is above all a social organization that functions well even with a large number of less than moral individuals.
+2. A satisfactory social organization is first and foremost one that functions well even with a large number of non-moral individuals.

 The danger of trying to live on the margins

-When the dominant group makes a decision that ruins the life project of an individual or a small group trying to live on the margins, they have little chance of being able to defend themselves effectively, for two reasons:
+When the dominant group makes a decision that undermines the life project of an individual or small group attempting to live on the margins, the latter has little chance of effectively defending itself, for two reasons:

 •

-It is statistically insignificant, therefore of no interest to politicians.
+It is statistically insignificant, so it does not interest policymakers.

 •

-He is seen as 'different', so he does not provoke empathy from the dominant group.
-Indeed, human empathy largely presupposes that we can identify with others, that what happens to them could happen to us too.
+It is perceived as 'different,' and therefore it does not provoke empathy from the dominant group.
+In fact, human empathy largely requires that one can identify with others, that what happens to them could also happen to us.

 Limits of individual development

-When we do in-depth work on ourselves, we can eventually reach a stage of maturity where we no longer need rules other than those we set for ourselves, and therefore be tempted to no longer follow interested in politics.
-This is a mistake, because we still need an effective political system to supervise those who do not make this effort, who will always be the most numerous.
+When one undertakes deep work on oneself, one may eventually reach a stage of maturity where one no longer needs rules other than those one sets for oneself, and thus may be tempted to no longer be interested in politics.
+This is a mistake, because we still need an effective political system to regulate those who do not make this effort, who will always be the majority.

-When an individual is too invested in politics, cognitive dissonance risks leading them to adopt a simplistic Rousseauist vision, by essentializing the oppression exercised by society.
-Concretely, this individual gradually perceives this oppression as natural, impossible to combat.
-Consequently, individual development gradually becomes his last possible refuge, ultimately leading him to adopt, without even fighting, the risky position - at the margins - described at the beginning of this document.
+When an individual under-invests in politics, cognitive dissonance may lead them to adopt a simplistic Rousseauist view, essentializing the oppression exerted by society.
+Specifically, this individual gradually perceives this oppression as natural and unstoppable.
+As a result, individual development becomes their last possible refuge, ultimately leading them to adopt, without even fighting, the risky position at the margins described at the beginning of this document.

 Go deeper